Issah7/Issah7/README.md

 Welcome to my GitHub page! 👋

-I'm Alvin Kiveu, a fullstack developer from Kenya 🇰🇪 with a deep passion for technology 💻 and creative problem-solving 🧩.
+I'm Issah Awadh, a fullstack developer from Kenya 🇰🇪 with a deep passion for technology 💻 and creative problem-solving 🧩.
 My ever-expanding skill set enables me to tackle both front-end 🎨 and back-end 🛠️ development, giving me a wide array of technical capabilities.

 What excites me most about being a fullstack developer is the constant opportunity to learn 📚 and adapt to new technologies 🌐.
 This dynamic field keeps me on my toes 🏃 and ensures I stay ahead of the curve with the latest trends and best practices 🚀.